020 7281 7788

 This morning you are met at your hotel and taken to the smaller domestic airport, called Aeroparque Jorge Newberry in time for your flight to El Calafate.
 The flight takes around 3 hours and on arrival in Patagonia you are transferred to your hotel for a stay of three nights.
 You have the rest of the day free free to explore the town independently and you may wish to take a walk to the shores of Lago Argentino on the edge of town, or perhaps build in a visit to the glaciarium ice museum.
 This is a modern structure that offers a good introduction to this glacial region of Argentina through some interactive videos whilst your entrance fee also includes entry to the sub zero temperature glacial 'ice bar' for a cold drink.
 There are free shuttles from the centre town, or in a taxi the drive takes around 10 minutes.

 Today you visit the spectacular Perito Moreno glacier located within the Los Glaciares National Park.
 The first part of the journey takes you across the bitter beauty of the Patagonian steppe.
 Gradually the landscape becomes more lush with trees such as Antarctic beech, sour cherry, the red Chilean firetree, their colours changing with season.
 Eventually you then arrive at the park entrance, and have a dramatic first glimpse of the Perito Moreno glacier; like a frozen river for as far as the eye can see.
 One of the few glaciers in Patagonia that is still growing, you can walk along a network of trails and footbridges to get closer to the ice walls and to hear the creaking and cracking of shards of ice plummeting into the water.
-Seeing the glacier from the wooden walkways is awe-inspiring enough for some, but there is also the option to board a small boat and see the glacier from the water level, or even put crampons on and hike over the frozen surface.

 You have the morning at leisure in Calafate before this afternoon you are transferred to the airport in time for your flight to Bariloche, and the greenery of the Argentine lake district.
 The town is located on the shores of the Lago Nahuel Huapi and is the main destination in the region for both summer and winter tourism.
 Surrounded by hills and forests, the picturesque town has an Alpine feel to it, and you are met on arrival and taken to your accommodation either in the bustling centre or on the road out of town at the lakeside.